 - Be able to write quickly to aid expressing themselves creatively and imaginatively across the curriculum and for a range of purposes.

 - Develop a fluent, comfortable, legible, joined handwriting style.

 At Lytchett Matravers, we aim to develop spelling and writing skills throughout every child's time at school, preparing them for their journey to Secondary education.
-From Year 2, we follow the No Nonsense Spelling Scheme (Babcock Education).
+From Year 1, we follow the Spelling Frame programme (online resource).
 This scheme covers the spelling patterns covered across every year group, alongside the statutory spelling lists provided in the English Spelling Curriculum (see sheets below).

 As well as the phonic strategies of decoding, segmenting and blending, many words still have to be learned as rote, sometimes referred to as common exception words (please see list of words below).
 As a part of every child's homework, spelling lists are sent home weekly and we encourage parents and carers to help your children to work on these daily (little and often).

-Here at Lytchett Matravers, we provide the children with a range of writing opportunities- from guided and shared writing to independent extended writing opportunities.
-The children experience writing a range of genres - both fiction and non-fiction.
-Writing tasks are often linked to the whole class reading texts or topics, enabling children to write for a range of purposes and audiences.
-From Year 1, the children have a weekly Big or Little writing session, where we encourage children's independence when producing an extended piece of writing.
-Children are encouraged to self edit and up-level their writing.
+Here at Lytchett Matravers, we provide the children with a range of writing opportunities- from guided and shared writing, to independent extended writing opportunities.
+The children experience writing for a range of purposes - both fiction and non-fiction.
+Writing tasks are often linked to the whole class reading texts, films or topics, enabling children to write for a range of audiences.
+This reading into writing journey encourages the children to experience a whole text, and fully immerse themselves in the text to demosntarte concrete understanding.
+From Year 1, the children are encouraged to be independent when writing an extended piece of writing.
+Children are encouraged to self edit and up-level their writing. .

-This year, we have an exciting 'Wanderful (Wonderful) Wall of Writing' (Magically inspired as a play on words from Harry Potter), where children who produce an inspiring piece of writing can share and celebrate their writing master piece!
+We have an exciting 'Wanderful (Wonderful) Wall of Writing' (Magically inspired as a play on words from Harry Potter), where children who produce an inspiring piece of writing can share and celebrate their writing master piece with the school!